Best Psychology Schools: How They Are Ranked

 U.S. News & World Report ranked the University of Illinois seventh on its list of 'Best Psychology Schools' in 2009, as well as 45th among national universities for 2012.
 In addition to a Bachelor of Science in Psychology program, the university offers a doctoral program in nine distinct areas of study.
 Program options include cognitive, developmental or quantitative psychology; brain and cognition or industrial-organization psychology.
 Graduate students can also specialize in visual cognition and human performance, behavioral neuroscience, clinical-community psychology or social-personality cognition.
 The university's Department of Educational Psychology also offers a doctoral degree in counseling psychology.

 3. Massachusetts Institute of Technology in Cambridge

 U.S. News & World Report ranked the Massachusetts Institute of Technology (MIT) eleventh on its list of 'Best Psychology Schools' for 2009.
-In the same year, MIT ranked fifth for its cognitive and experimental psychology programs and sixth for behavioral neuroscience programs by USN&WR.
+In the same year, MIT was ranked fifth for its cognitive and experimental psychology programs and sixth for its behavioral neuroscience programs by USN&WR.
 MIT offers a bachelor's degree program in brain and cognitive sciences.
 Students can also pursue a specialized doctoral degree in molecular and cellular neuroscience, cognitive or systems neuroscience, cognitive science or computation.
 Once admitted, graduate students can expect to spend half of their time in laboratories conducting research.

 Schools Offering Leading Psychology Programs